Mather House 9

 Research: Congress, congressional redistricting, research methods, political strategy, parties and elections

 Justin Buchler studies elections, political parties and Congress.
-His up-coming book, tentatively titled Incremental Polarization: A Unified Spatial Theory of Legislative Elections, Parties and Roll Call Voting, is scheduled for release in 2018 on Oxford University Press.
-The book connects spatial models of legislative roll call voting to spatial models of legislative elections, and shows how political parties in Congress make it rational for legislators to adopt ideologically extreme positions that conventional models of elections would deem irrational.
+His second book, Incremental Polarization: A Unified Spatial Theory of Legislative Elections, Parties and Roll Call Voting (Oxford University Press, 2018) connects spatial models of legislative roll call voting to spatial models of legislative elections, and shows how political parties in Congress make it rational for legislators to adopt ideologically extreme positions that conventional models of elections would deem irrational.
 The key is that these positions are adopted incrementally, one roll call vote at a time rather than as a single action, and political parties cancel out the electoral pressure that legislators face to vote “insincerely.”

 His 2011 book, Hiring and Firing Public Officials: Rethinking the Purpose of Elections (also from Oxford University Press), argues that competitive elections are paradoxically unhealthy for democracy because they are not analogous to competitive markets.
 Rather, they are poor ways of hiring and firing people.
 Tossing a coin to decide whether or not to fire an employee is a bad way to operate, for a business or a country.